fsvreddit/automodmail/redditWiki.md

 All four of these can also support negation e.g. `~subject`.
 If you use negation, then none of the search terms may match.
 You can use normal and negated properties together e.g. `body` and `~body` may appear in the same rule, but `body` cannot appear twice.

 Like Automod, you can also use `subject+body`, `~subject+body`, `body+subject` or `~body+subject` to check both fields at the same time.
 For `subject+body`, a check passes if either subject or body match. for `~subject+body`, the check passes if neither matches.

+"Body" refers to the message body of the latest message when is_reply is true.

 ### Modifiers